Damascus – Against The Trend

 Damascus sired seventy-one stakes winners including Belted Earl, a champion older horse in Ireland.
 Lord Durham, a champion two year old in Canada.
 Highland Blade, winner of the Marlboro Cup and the Brooklyn Handicap.
 Desert Wine took the Hollywood Gold Cup and the Charles H. Strub Handicap.
 Ogygian won the Futurity Stakes at two and then the Jerome Handicap and the Dwyer Stakes the following year.
 Eastern Echo also won the Futurity Stakes.
 Private Account won the Widener and Gulfstream Handicaps.
 Time For A Change was the winner of the Flamingo Stakes.
 Bailjumper won the Dwyer.
 Timeless Moment scored in the Princeton Stakes and the Nassau County Handicap.

-The latter four sired significant stakes winners themselves as Private Account would get the great undefeated mare Personal Ensign (Breeder’s Cup Distaff etc), who in turn would produce champion My Flag (Breeder’s Cup Juvenile Fillies etc) and Miners Mark (Jockey Club Gold Cup) and is the grand dam of Storm Flag Flying.
+The latter four sired significant stakes winners themselves as Private Account would get the great undefeated mare Personal Ensign (Breeder’s Cup Distaff etc), who in turn would produce champion My Flag (Breeder’s Cup Juvenile Fillies, etc) and Miners Mark (Jockey Club Gold Cup) and is the second dam of Storm Flag Flying.
 Private Account also sired Inside Information (Breeder’s Cup Distaff etc), Chimes Of Freedom (Coronation Stakes and is the dam of Aldebaran).
 A couple other notables by Private Account are Personal Flag, a full brother to Personal Ensign, won the Suburban and Widener Handicaps, and the consistent stakes winner Private Terms.

 Time For A Change sired Fly So Free (Breeder’s Cup Juvenile, Florida Derby etc) while Timeless Moment sired Gilded Time (Breeder’s Cup Juvenile).
-Bailjumper sired Skip Trial (Gulfstream Handicap twice etc) who would in turn sired the great multi champion Skip Away (Breeder’s Cup Classic, Jockey Club Gold Cup twice, Woodbine Million, Hollywood Gold Cup etc).
+Bailjumper sired Skip Trial (Gulfstream Handicap twice etc) who would in turn sire the great multi champion Skip Away (Breeder’s Cup Classic, Jockey Club Gold Cup twice, Woodbine Million, Hollywood Gold Cup etc).
 Bailjumper is also the dam sire of current world ranked sire Medaglia d’Oro.

 Many of the Damascus line horses tend to take a little bit longer to come to hand as racing athletes, so the commercial breeding market are somewhat reluctant to breed such animals.
 This is a pity as the Damascus line sends good sound horses that can with stand longer productive careers as race horses.
-Many buyers of sales yearlings are looking for colts and fillies to race as quickly as possible thus, the commercial breeders breed to known breeding stock that have these traits in their pedigrees and accommodate the market.
+Many buyers of sales yearlings are looking for colts and fillies to race as quickly as possible.
+The commercial breeders breed to known breeding stock that have these traits in their pedigrees and accommodate the market.

 Damascus was a remarkable horse, a true legend of the American turf.